 The Exhibits

-There are a wide range of exhibits on display, many of which you can interact with.
+There is a wide range of exhibits on display, many of which you can interact with.
 Sit inside the cockpit of a fighter jet or become the pilot of a passenger aircraft, you can turn the dials and press the switches just like a real pilot would.

 Travelling to Bournemouth Aviation Museum